 The Company uses "operating income available to RenaissanceRe common shareholders" as a measure to evaluate the underlying fundamentals of its operations and believes it to be a useful measure of its corporate performance.
 "Operating income available to RenaissanceRe common shareholders" as used herein differs from "net income available to RenaissanceRe common shareholders," which the Company believes is the most directly comparable GAAP measure, by the exclusion of net realized and unrealized gains and losses on investments.
 The Company's management believes that "operating income available to RenaissanceRe common shareholders" is useful to investors because it more accurately measures and predicts the Company's results of operations by removing the variability arising from fluctuations in the Company's fixed maturity investment portfolio and equity investments trading.
-The Company also uses "operating income available to RenaissanceRe common shareholders per common share - diluted" and "operating return on average common equity".
-The following is a reconciliation of: 1) net income available to RenaissanceRe common shareholders to operating income available to RenaissanceRe common shareholders (and 3) return on average common equity to operating return on average common equity to operating return on average common equity:
+The Company also uses "operating income available to RenaissanceRe common shareholders" to calculate "operating income available to RenaissanceRe common shareholders" to calculate "operating income available to RenaissanceRe common shareholders".
+The following is a reconciliation of: 1) net income available to RenaissanceRe common shareholders to operating income available to RenaissanceRe common shareholders; 2) net income available to RenaissanceRe common shareholders to operating income available to RenaissanceRe common shareholders; 2) net income available to RenaissanceRe common shareholders per common shareholders to operating income available to RenaissanceRe common shareholders; 2) net income available to RenaissanceRe common shareholders operating income available to RenaissanceRe common shareholders per common shareholders to operating income available to RenaissanceRe common shareholders; 2) net income available to RenaissanceRe common shareholders per common sharehold

-Year Ended Do ecember 31, (in thousands of United States dollars, except per share amounts and percentages) 2015 2014 2013 Net income available to RenaissanceRe common shareholders Adjustment for net realized and unrealized losses (gains) on investments \$408,811 68,918 \$510,337 (41,433) \$665,676 (35,058) Operating income available to RenaissanceRe common shareholders \$477,729 \$468,904 \$630,618 Net income available to RenaissanceRe common shareholders per common share - diluted Adjustment for net realized and unrealized losses (gains) on investments \$9.28 1.58 \$12.60 (1.04) \$14.87 (0.79) Operating income available to RenaissanceRe common shareholders per common share - diluted \$10.86 \$11.56 \$14.08 Return on average common equity Adjustment for net realized and unrealized losses (gains) on investments 9.8% 1.6% 14.9% (1.2%) 20.5% (1.1%) Operating return on average common equity 11.4% 13.7% 19.4%
+Year Ended December 31,

+2014 2013

+\$510,337 (41,433) \$665,676 (35,058)

+\$468,904 \$630,618

+\$12.60 (1.04) \$14.87 (0.79)

+\$11.56 \$14.08

+% 14.9% % (1.2%) 20.5% (1.1%)

+6 13.7% 19.4%

+6 13.7%

-The Company has also included in this Annual Report "tangible book value per common share" and "tangible book value per common share" is defined as book value per common share excluding goodwill and intangible assets per share; "tangible book value per common share plus accumulated dividends" is defined as book value per common share excluding goodwill and intangible assets per share, plus accumulated dividends.
+The Company has also included in this Annual Report "tangible book value per common share" and "tangible book value per common share plus accumulated dividends."
+"Tangible book value per common share" is defined as book value per common share excluding goodwill and intangible assets per share; "tangible book value per common share plus accumulated dividends" is defined as book value per common share excluding goodwill and intangible assets per share; plus accumulated dividends.
 "Tangible book value per common share" differs from book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets per share.
+"Tangible book value per common share plus accumulated dividends" differs from book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets per share.
 "Tangible book value per common share plus accumulated dividends" differs from book value per common share, which the Company believes is the most directly comparable GAAP measure, due to the exclusion of goodwill and intangible assets per share and the inclusion of accumulated dividends.
-The Company's management believes "tangible book value per common share" and "tangible book value per common share plus accumulated dividends are useful to investors because they provide a more accurate measure of the realizable value of shareholder returns, by excluding the impact of goodwill and intangible assets.
-The following is a reconciliation of book value per common share to tangible book value per common share plus accumulated dividends:
+The Company's management believes "tangible book value per common share" and "tangible book value per common share plus accumulated dividends" are useful to investors because they provide a more accurate measure of the realizable value of shareholder returns, by excluding the impact of goodwill and intangible assets.
+The following is a reconciliation of book value per common share and tangible book value per common share plus accumulated dividends: